-    Liam Neeson was considered for the role of Mufasa.
-He would later voice a lion in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) and its sequels.
+Liam Neeson and Timothy Dalton were both considered for the role of Mufasa, but later turned it down, though Neeson would later voice a lion in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005) and its sequels.

 This movie was Gregory Peck's favorite animated film; he also ranked it in his top five all time favorite movies.